FabienArcellier/qbind/README.md

 userByGender();
 ```

-### Test your javascript code without calling your API
+### Mock query : Test your javascript code without calling your API

 `cached-query` allows you to mock an external call in your automatic tests with the `mockQuery` method and
 bypass the request to the server by returning a pre-programmed response.